AdaCore/training_material/courses/spark_for_ada_programmers/11_advanced_flow_analysis.rst

 * Flow dependencies can be specified

-  - Introduced by aspect :code:`Depends`
+  - Introduced by aspect :ada:`Depends`

 ===========================
 Information Flow Analysis